 D. Drones: Unmanned aircraft and/or recreational model aircraft cannot be flown on Student Housing Services property in order to prevent disruption to the community and/or damage to University property.

 Residents and/or their guests must comply with a University or Student Housing Services official’s request when such official is working within the performance of their duties.
 This policy is in place in the interior of all residential and dining facilities as well in the surrounding areas including, but not limited to, parking lots, courtyards, grounds, and walkways.
+Please see policy 9.F. for specific expectations related to the current COVID situation.

 A. Residents are required to carry their UH ID card, or other official identification, with them at all times while on campus.
 When requested by a University or Student Housing Services official, residents and guests must present proper identification.
 Anyone who does not provide this information will be required to leave the housing premises immediately and may be banned from future visitations.